toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/gamelib.md

     }

     // this class has many helper methods.
-    // 'pt' or 'other' refers to another Point() instance.
+    // 'pt' or 'other' refers to another Vec2() instance.
     // x and y refer to numerical coordinates.

     // color is often not used